MouraCMichael/Timer/README.md

 Three basic countdown timers.
 Enter a time to countdown from and press reset to begin the countdown.
 Enter new values whenever desired and select reset to beigin the new timer countdown.

 # Notes
 To run the program, clone the repository.
 Once uploaded, open the project on your computer with your preffered IDE which runs Java.
-Select and run the CountDownTimerGUIclass.
+Select and run the CountDownTimerGUI class.

 Find me on [LinkedIn](www.linkedin.com/in/corey-moura)